blueboxgroup/knife-henry/README.md

 ### Adding/Overriding components

-To add a new component, build out our YAML file and add it to the user library with:
+To add a new component, build out a YAML file and add it to the user library with:

 ```bash
 knife henry component load COMPONENT.yml